Poetic Justice (song): Background

 The song was produced by Scoop DeVille, who Lamar had previously worked with on his debut single "The Recipe".
 DeVille sampled Janet Jackson's "Any Time, Any Place."
 Lamar and DeVille chose to sample the record after it came on the radio during their studio session.
 In an interview, DeVille recalled several artists wanting the song, including American rapper 50 Cent, before he ended up giving it to Lamar.
 On January 26, 2013, Lamar performed the song on Saturday Night Live, as well as his previous single "Swimming Pools (Drank)."
+The song's cover art feature Jackson and 2Pac, who both star in the namesake, Poetic Justice.

 Music video

-In a December 2012 interview, Lamar stated that the music video would be filmed "soon."
-Although he expressed interest in having the legendary Janet Jackson herself, who starred in the 1993 film from which the song takes its name, to appear in the video, she did not make an appearance.
+In a December 2012 interview, Lamar stated that the music video would be filmed "soon".
+Although he expressed interest in having Jackson herself, who starred in the 1993 film from which the song takes its name, to appear in the video, she did not make an appearance.

-The music video, directed by Kendrick Lamar under the pseudonym The Lil Homie, alongside Dee.Jay.Dave and Dangeroo Kipawaa, was released February 22, 2013.
-The video features cameo appearances by Lamar’s fellow West Coast rappers Jay Rock, YG and Glasses Malone.
+The music video, directed by Kendrick Lamar under the pseudonym the Lil Homie, alongside Dee.Jay.Dave and Dangeroo Kipawaa, was released February 22, 2013.
+The video features cameo appearances by Lamar's fellow West Coast rappers Jay Rock, YG and Glasses Malone.